ABOUT SUSIE WARGINRE/MAX Hall of Fame Realtor

 Two years after graduating from Colorado State University in 1992, Susie met her husband Mike.
 From their first date in Fort Collins, they were hooked and have been together ever since.

 Susie and Mike have lived in Douglas County since 1999.
-They have two teenagers, Justin and Samantha and stay hopping between kid activities, Susie’s passion for running & biking and Mike’s love for playing cards.
-There is never a dull moment in their house.
+They have two young adult children in college.
+Between family, Susie’s passion for running & biking and Mike’s love for playing cards, there is never a dull moment in their house.